 You must talk with your employer, and they will advise you.
 If no one pays for your practising certificate, then it will not be issued.

-What happens if I don’t apply for a Annual Practising Certificate (APC) before the cut-off period (26/31 March 2024)?
+What happens if I don’t apply for an Annual Practising Certificate (APC) before the cut-off period?

 If you don’t hold a current APC, you are not legally able to work.
 So, make sure you allow enough time to apply and receive your APC.
 If you miss the deadline, get in touch immediately by emailing mrt@medsci.co.nz or phone +64 4 801 6250